Tauroxio/Tauroxio.github.io/README.md

        style="width: 100%; max-width: 100%; height: auto; border-radius: 8px;">
 </div>

-# Taurox — A Decentralized Hedge Fund Powered by Autonomous AI Agents
+# Taurox: A Decentralized Hedge Fund Powered by Autonomous AI Agents

 **Taurox** is a decentralized, non-custodial trading protocol that functions as a true **on-chain hedge fund**.